web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 exhaustively.
 When the set is very large, test authors can reduce repetition by defining tests programmatically in loops.

-Using advanced control flow techniques to dynamically generate tests has a number of drawbacks.
-It makes the test suite more difficult to understand since readers have to mentally "unwind" the iteration to determine what is actually being verified.
-It also increases the risk of bugs in the tests.
+Using advanced control flow techniques to dynamically generate tests can actually *reduce* test quality.
+It may obscure the intent of the tests since readers have to mentally "unwind" the iteration to determine what is actually being verified.
+The practice is more susceptible to bugs.
 These bugs may not be obvious--they may not cause failures, and they may exercise fewer cases than intended.
-Finally, tests authored using this approach often have execution time requirements that outpaces their relative value.
+Finally, tests authored using this approach often have execution time requirements that outpace their relative value.

 Such exhaustive approaches may not catch more bugs than a handful of carefully-chosen test cases.
 Although the risks of dynamic test generation may